 Chicago is a city that has something for literally EVERYONE.
 Check out the below blog posts for inspiration to plan out your weekend:

 - Top things to do in Chicago – https://www.thecrazytourist.com/top-25-things-to-do-in-chicago-il/

 - Concerts at Tinley Park – http://www.tinleyparkamphitheater.com/concerts/

 - Free concerts in Grant Park – http://www.grantparkmusicfestival.com/the-music/events-calendar

 - Catch another sporting event:

-Pro tip – if you’re not a big fan of the cold, we’d suggest making your way out to a game EARLY in the season, September and October are great weather months that have that nip of fall in the air, but you might not love heading to a sub-40 degree game in November.
+Pro tip – if you’re not a big fan of the cold, we’d suggest going to a game EARLY in the season.
+September and October are great weather months that have that nip of fall in the air.

 If you have any additional questions regarding tailgating at a Chicago Bears game, feel free to reach out to the team at Tailgater Concierge!
 You can reach us via [email protected] or give us a call at 888-301-2190.